cawi-hro/SynchotronTechniques_MSF_CDMA/README.md

 # Synchrotron Techniques for Materials Characterisation - Course

-This repository collects supplementary materials to the master's course "Synchrotron Techniques for Materials Characterisation" (STMC) given by [Berit Zeller-Plumhoff](https://www.hereon.de/institutes/metallic_biomaterials/imaging_and_data_science/team/098931/index.php.de) - University of Rostock - Chair of Data-driven Analysis and Design of Materials, Rostock, Germany. ### TODO:Check ### The contents are provided as [Open Educational Resource](https://de.wikipedia.org/wiki/Open_Educational_Resources), so feel free to fork, share, teach and learn.
-You can give the project a Star if you like it. ###
+This repository collects supplementary materials to the master's course "Synchrotron Techniques for Materials Characterisation" (STMC) given by [Berit Zeller-Plumhoff](https://www.hereon.de/institutes/metallic_biomaterials/imaging_and_data_science/team/098931/index.php.de) - University of Rostock - Chair of Data-driven Analysis and Design of Materials, Rostock, Germany.

 ## Getting Started